 Lincoln Financial Group will discuss the company’s fourth quarter results with investors in a conference call beginning at 10:00 a.m.
-(ET) on Thursday, February 6, 2014.
+Eastern Time on Thursday, February 5, 2015.
 Interested persons are invited to listen through the internet.
 Please go to www.LincolnFinancial.com/webcast at least fifteen minutes prior to the event to register, download and install any necessary streaming media software.
 Interested persons may also listen to the call by dialing the following numbers:

 |Dial:||(877) 776-4049 (Domestic)|

-Definition of Income (Loss) from Operations, Operating Revenues and Return on Equity
+Definition of Income (Loss) from Operations, Operating Revenues and Operating Return on Equity

 Operating revenues represent GAAP revenues excluding the pre-tax effects of the following items, as applicable: excluded realized gain (loss); amortization of deferred front-end loads (“DFEL”) arising from changes in GDB and GLB benefit ratio unlocking; amortization of deferred gains arising from the reserve changes on business sold through reinsurance; and revenue adjustments from the initial adoption of new accounting standards.

-Return on equity measures how efficiently we generate profits from the resources provided by our net assets.
-Return on equity is calculated by dividing annualized net income (loss) by average equity, excluding accumulated other comprehensive income (loss) ("AOCI").
+ROE measures how efficiently we generate profits from the resources provided by our net assets.
+ROE is calculated by dividing annualized income (loss) from operations by average equity, excluding accumulated other comprehensive income (loss) ("AOCI").
 Management evaluates return on equity by both including and excluding average goodwill within average equity.

 Income (loss) from operations, operating revenues and return on equity (including and excluding average goodwill within average equity), excluding AOCI, using annualized income (loss) from operations are financial measures we use to evaluate and assess our results.
 Management believes that these performance measures explain the results of the company’s ongoing businesses in a manner that allows for a better understanding of the underlying trends in the company’s current business because the excluded items are unpredictable and not necessarily indicative of current operating fundamentals or future performance of the business segments, and, in most instances, decisions regarding these items do not necessarily relate to the operations of the individual segments.